docsifyjs/docsify/docs/quickstart.md

 - `README.md` as the home page
 - `.nojekyll` prevents GitHub Pages from ignoring files that begin with an underscore

-You can easily update the documentation in `./docs/README.md`, of course you can add [more pages](adding-pages.md).
+You can easily update the documentation in `./docs/README.md`, and of course you can add [more pages](adding-pages.md).

 ## Preview your site